-Assessor note: Students must identify atleast two (2) legislations from the list of three (3) provided below
+Students must identify two (2) legislations from the list of three (3) provided below:

-- WHS laws ensure the room is set up safely, eliminating trip hazards, providing sufficient lighting, breaks etc - Privacy laws if the student is gathering personal information about the audience - Anti-discrimination laws ensuring communication is accessible to all, images and content are representative of a variety of ages, cultures, sex. - 9.
-Discuss at least three (3) communication challenges you might face when communicating your views to your team?
+- WHS laws ensure the room is set up safely, eliminating trip hazards, providing sufficient lighting, breaks, etc. - Privacy laws if the student is gathering personal information about the audience. - Anti-discrimination laws ensuring communication is accessible to all, images and content are representative of a variety of ages, cultures, sex. - 9.
+Discuss at least three (3) communication challenges you might face when communicating your views to your team.
 How can you overcome these challenges?

-Assessor note: Students must identify at least three (3) of four challenges listed below.
+Students must identify three (3) of the four challenges listed below:

-- Language ensure there is no complicated or technical language that only an expert in the topic would understand (no jargon), no slang, use language that everyone will understand - Communication styles cater to all styles (dominant, intuitive, steady, conscientious) - Learning preferences cater to all preferences (visual, aural, reading/writing, kinaesthetic) - Perceptions and bias be aware of the listener's current knowledge and views and find areas of commonality, be mindful of physical appearance, be aware of non-verbal language and various biases that may influence people's thoughts. - 10.
-List two (2) sources of your research example these could include websites, books, blogs, articles or consulting with others.
+- Language ensure there is no complicated or technical language that only an expert in the topic would understand (no jargon), no slang, use language that everyone will understand. - Communication styles cater to all styles (dominant, intuitive, steady, conscientious). - Learning preferences cater to all preferences (visual, aural, reading/writing, kinaesthetic). - Perceptions and bias be aware of the listener's current knowledge and views and find areas of commonality, be mindful of physical appearance, and be aware of non-verbal language and various biases that may influence people's thoughts. - 10.
+List two (2) sources of your research; examples could include websites, books, blogs, articles or consulting with others.
 List two (2) research ideas for your presentation and document how you have used these ideas in your presentation.

-Assessor note: Students must use atleast two (2) sources of research for their presentation from the list provided here.
-A range of desktop and primary research - articles, websites, books, blogs, ABS data, etc.; consulting with experts, conducting their own surveys.
+Students must use at least two (2) sources of research for their presentation from the list provided here.

+- A range of desktop and primary research.
+For example:

+- o Articles

+- Websites

+- o Books

+- o Blogs

+- o ABS data, etc.

+- Consulting with experts

+- Conducting their own surveys.

 They must document how they have used these research ideas in their presentation.